mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

 The Cobertura XML parser currently does not support the `sources` element and ignores it.
 It is assumed that the `filename` of a `class` element contains the full path relative to the project root.

-## Example test coverage configuration
+## Example test coverage configurations

 The following [`gitlab-ci.yml`](../../../ci/yaml/README.md) example uses [Mocha](https://mochajs.org/)
 JavaScript testing and [NYC](https://github.com/istanbuljs/nyc) coverage-tooling to